Canadian Protests against Covid #

 - The state should generally be able to respond to circumstances of urgency without the use of emergency powers.

 - In other words, the Emergencies Act is not a tool of convenience but rather, a tool of last resort.
 The fact that circumstances evolved to the point where Cabinet reasonably considered it necessary to invoke the Act is regrettable because, in my view, the situation that led to its use could likely have been avoided.

 - Preparing for and responding to situations of threat and urgency in a federal system requires governments at all levels, and those who lead them, to rise above politics and collaborate for the common good.

 Einstein told us not to idolise anyone, but even he would have to make an exception for someone like the most Honourable Justice Paul Rouleau.
 How did get into the room?
 Obviously he still believes in Lincoln’s:

 Government of the people, for the people and by the people.

 The full report is freely available for all to interpret.

 The Media #

-In a democracy, the media have core responsibilities to strive for:
+In a democracy, the media have core responsibilities to strive for delivering for the people.